lue-bird/gren-language-server-unofficial/readme.md

 Then point your editor to `gren-language-server-unofficial`, see also [specific setups](#editor-setups).

 You can also set their paths in the language server settings:
-- `gren-language-server-unofficial.grenPath: string`: compiler executable, default `"gren"`
+- `gren-language-server-unofficial.grenPath: string`: compiler executable, default `"gren"`.
+If the language server can't find it, set this option to the path that `which gren` prints :)
 - `gren-language-server-unofficial.grenFormatPath: "builtin" | string`: formatter executable, default `"builtin"`. `"builtin"` is a fast, unofficial rust formatter

 ## TODO